algosup/2023-2024-project-3-virtual-processor-team-1/Documents/TechnicalSpecifications.md

 - The system may not be able to detect major errors for instance: overflow, underflow, division by zero, etc
 - We assume that the user will not comment until the end of the line, if it does, the system may not be able to detect it

 ## XIII.
 Development Process

-//todo
+In our pursuit of crafting a robust and dependable system, we have delineated a systematic development process:

+1. **Create a Minimal Assembly Language:**
+   - Establishing the groundwork involves the formulation of a concise assembly language.
+This serves as the fundamental framework for subsequent stages.

+2. **Interpret Assembly Code in C:**
+   - We will undertake the challenge of interpreting the assembly code directly within the C programming language.
+This step enables an initial evaluation of code functionality.

+3. **Artificially Clean Assembly Code:**
+   - In the quest for clarity, the assembly code undergoes a refinement process.
+Extraneous elements such as comments and whitespaces are deliberately removed to enhance readability for the interpreter.

+4. **Develop Lexer and Parser:**
+   - To facilitate deeper analysis, we embark on creating a lexer and parser specifically designed for the assembly code.
+These components play a vital role in deciphering the structure and syntax of the code.

+5. **Implement Semantic Analyzer:**
+   - Building on the parsing foundation, we introduce a semantic analyzer tailored to scrutinize the meaning and context of the assembly code.
+This analytical step ensures a more nuanced understanding of the code's functionality.

+6. **Generate Machine Code:**
+   - The development process advances to the generation of machine code from the refined assembly version.
+This transformation is a pivotal step in preparing the code for execution on a virtual processor.

+7. **Run Machine Code on Virtual Processor:**
+   - The generated machine code is executed on a virtual processor, providing a simulated environment for testing and validation.

+8. **Test with Assembly Programs:**
+   - Rigorous testing ensues, employing assembly programs as unit tests.
+This meticulous verification process guarantees the correctness and reliability of the system throughout its developmental stages.

 ## XIV.
 Glossary

 - **breadth-first approach** -  A breadth-first approach is a graph traversal method that starts at the root node and visits all the neighboring nodes.
 Then for each of those nearest nodes, it visits their unexplored neighbor nodes, and so on, until it finds the goal.
 - **Virtual processor** - A vCPU is a processor simulated within a virtual machine, allowing the execution of one processor thread.
 These vCPUs are allocated from the physical CPU resources of the host machine.
 - **Lexical analysis** - lexical analysis is the process of converting a sequence of characters (such as in a computer program or web page) into a sequence of tokens (strings with an identified "meaning").
 - **LL Parsing Algorithm** -LL parsing is a top-down parsing method that processes input from left to right, aiming to construct a parse tree through leftmost derivations.
 It utilizes a predictive parsing table, often in LL(1) parsers, to make parsing decisions based on the leftmost non-terminal and a limited number of lookahead symbols.
 - **BNF** - A BNF specification is a set of derivation rules, written as:

    ```<symbol> ::= __expression__```